 With over half a million members, Boat Owners Association of The United States has provided savings, service and representation to the boating community since 1966.
 Today, BoatU.S. is the nation’s most powerful advocate for advancing the interests of boaters.
 To learn more, visit www.boatus.com.

 NOAA understands and predicts changes in the Earth's environment, from the depths of the ocean to the surface of the sun, and conserves and manages our coastal and marine resources.
-Visit http://www.noaa.gov
+To learn more, visit www.noaa.gov.

-OceanGrafix (www.oceangrafix.com) is the first company to offer print-on-demand nautical charts for recreational and commercial boaters.
+OceanGrafix is the first company to offer print-on-demand nautical charts for recreational and commercial boaters.
 Working in partnership with NOAA, the company ensures the most accurate information available is reflected on its charts.
+Learn more at www.oceangrafix.com.

 Established in 2008, the Sea Tow Boating Safety and Education Foundation is a not-for-profit organization that utilizes Sea Tow’s professional resources to provide the boating public with unique, high-quality boating safety and educational programs.
 It is through these programs that the Foundation aims to reduce the number of preventable recreational boating accidents and fatalities that occur each year.